-One credit in Technology Education is required for graduation.
+To credit in Technology Education is required for graduation.
 Courses that satisfy that requirement are listed below.

 Foundations of Technology A/B

 Foundations of Computer Science A/B

 Foundations of Engineering & Technology A/B

 Introduction to Engineering Design A/B

 AP Computer Science Principles, TE A/B

 IB Computer Science 1, TE A/B

-Advanced Design Applications

-Advanced Technological Applications

-Engineering Design A/B
+Making for Engineers e4usa A/B